Harold Cash: Career

 Cash became a noted sculptor in Paris from 1928 to 1932.
 One of his early works was a bust of Dr. Lyle B. West, completed in 1929.
 He was also known for his sculptures of Black people.
 Cash received a Guggenheim Fellowship in 1930 and 1931.
 He used these grants to travel to Africa to seek more inspiration.

 In 1932, Cash returned to the United States from Paris, living in both Chattanooga and New York City.
 He maintained a studio in Chattanooga but also established a studio in Greenwich Village, New York City, New York, facing Washington Square Park.
 In 1933, he created a bust of Edgar Allan Poe for the Raven Society at the University of Virginia.
 His work was shown at the Chicago World's Fair in 1933.
 In 1934, he was invited to participate in the New York City's first municipal art exhibit at Rockefeller Center.
 His contributions to the show included busts and life-sized nudes in bronze, stone, concrete, and wood.

-Several of his sketchs are in the collection of the Hunter Museum of American Art in Chattanooga, along with a full-body bronze sculpture called "D'A-LAL".
-One of his sculptures, Head of a Woman, is in the collection of the Courtauld Institute of Art in London, England.
+Several of his sketchs are in the collection of the Hunter Museum of American Art in Chattanooga, along with a full-body bronze sculpture called "D'A-Lal", named ofter the French dancer D'al-Al. One of his sculptures, Head of a Woman, is in the collection of the Courtauld Institute of Art in London, England.
 Another of his sculptures is owned by Washington and Lee University.
 His other works include busts of his daughter Martha, Allen Tate, artist Catherine Richmond, Montgomery Caldwell, Malcolm Chisholm, Mary Emma Hershfield, John Stagmaire, Dr. Lyle B. West, and the Patton twins of Chattanooga.
 Head of a Southern Negro was one of his noted works.

 He was a member of the National Sculpture Society and the Sculptors Guild.